pyplan/pyplan-docs/source/User Guide/Migrating from Cubeplan.md

 # Migrating from Cubeplan
-Even though the way of creating and sharing apps is the same,  influence diagram looks verCubeplan models can not be run on Pyplan
+Even though the way of creating and sharing apps is the same, Cubeplan models can not be run on Pyplan.
+Neither dashboards generated with Cubeplan can be exported and used in Pyplan.
+The basic reason for that is that
 ## Similarities
 Pyplan organizes Python code through influence diagrams the same as Cubeplan
 ## Differences